To have and to hold… not according to the Supreme Court.

 The detail matters

 At the heart of the ruling was how the asset was treated by the parties throughout the marriage.
-Originating from the husband before the marriage, the asset had been transferred primarily for tax efficiency and for the benefit of the couple’s children.
+Originating from the husband before the marriage, the asset had been transferred primarily for tax efficiency reasons and for the benefit of the couple’s children.
 As such, the Court found that the intention was never to ‘matrimonialise’ the property – in other words, to convert it into jointly owned marital assets.

 What this means for divorcing couples